JuyiZhang/Hololens_RGB_PointCloud/Unity_Project/Holoregi/README.md

 - Open the server on your computer
 - Click Connect to server button, the circle on the left should turn green
 - Click Enable Clipping to Toggle the Sphere On and Off
-- If you click hide menu, you can yell "Menu" to the air to recall it (and do not do it in public unless you are comfortable with being the unique one)
+- If you click hide menu, you can yell "Menu" to the air to recall it (and do not do it in public unless you are comfortable with being "the unique one")
 - Click Send Point Cloud to begin sending the point cloud
 - If you implemented sending the transformation matrix, you can click toggle registration and see the head flying around the sky.
 ## How to code